-It would continue to perform this role for a period of around 300 years.
-After this time, the fate of Segedunum Roman Fort is unknown, except that it was built over in the eighteenth and nineteenth centuries only to be uncovered from the 1970s onwards.
+It would continue to perform a military role for a period of around 300 years.
+After this time, the fate of Segedunum Roman Fort is unknown, except that it was built over in the 18th and 19th centuries as the area became a populous pit village.

 In the 20th century however it was unearthed, and opened to the public in 2000.